cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // If counterparty sequence is less than the current sequence,
     // abort transaction since this error receipt is from a previous upgrade abortTransactionUnless(errorReceipt.sequence >= channel.upgradeSequence)
+    // fastforward channel sequence to higher sequence so that we can start
+    // new handshake on a fresh sequence channel.upgradeSequence = errorReceipt.sequence
+    provableStore.set(channelPath(portIdentifier, channelIdentifier), channel)

     // get underlying connection for proof verification connection = provableStore.get(connectionPath(channel.connectionHops[0]))